Simply Complex Lab

 More than just coexistence, we pursue an interdisciplinary integration of methods and knowledge.
 Our collaborations synthesise new experimental, computational, and theoretical approaches, allowing us to interpret and model system behaviours across scales, linking the microscopic and the macroscopic, the static and the dynamic, the deterministic and the stochastic.

-Our work is made possible through the generous support of esteemed funding bodies.
-We are especially grateful to the European Research Council (ERC), Scientific and Technological Research Council of Turkey (TÜBİTAK), Marie Skłodowska-Curie Actions, and Ruhr University Bochum (RUB) for their continued trust and investment in our vision.
-Their support has been instrumental in enabling our research, fostering innovation, and nurturing scientific excellence.
+Our work is made possible by the generous support of leading funding bodies.
+We are grateful to the European Research Council (ERC), the Deutsche Forschungsgemeinschaft (DFG), the Türkiye Bilimsel ve Teknolojik Araştırma Kurumu (TÜBİTAK), the Marie Skłodowska-Curie Actions, the Ministerium für Kultur und Wissenschaft des Landes Nordrhein-Westfalen (MKW), and the L’Oréal–UNESCO For Women in Science Awards for their trust in our vision.
+Their support has been vital in advancing our research, fostering innovation, and sustaining scientific excellence.